 - B2B Marketing Analytics adoption audit

-- Lead scoring & grading model recalibration recommendations
+- Lead scoring & grading model recalibration recommendations (see our Lead Management & Scoring service)

 - MQL → SQL → Opportunity conversion analysis (with Salesforce data)